No matter where you are, we’ve got a local driving instructor for you. Some of our top areas in Newcastle are:

 If you’re looking for somewhere to practise before your test, we suggest heading to Elswick.
 Not only are there plenty of quiet residential streets there, but there’s also the Elswick test centre nearby - so it’s perfect if you want to take your test there.
 You’ll need to be confident with hill starts as many of the roads turning away from the river are steep or inclined.
 With the Midrive app you’ll be able to track exactly where you’ve been in your lessons so you can be confident you’re covering as many roads as possible!

-If you’re Newcastle-based, you can take your pick from our automatic or manual driving lessons.
+If you’re Newcastle-based, you can take your pick from our automatic driving lessons or manual driving lessons.

 There’s lots to think about when it comes to choosing which kind of driving lessons you’d like to take.
 There’s less to get your head round if you choose automatic, but these lessons do tend to be more expensive, and an automatic licence will only qualify you to drive an automatic vehicle.
 A manual licence, on the other hand, will qualify you to drive manual and automatic vehicles.